 Placement: United States Court of Appeals for the Third Circuit

 Name of Fellowship: Jessica Ortiz ’05 Federal Judicial Fellowship

 Location: Newark, NJ (I worked remotely in Rochester, NY due to COVID-19)

-Important Lesson: “Communication, consistency and great writing skills are all equally important.”
+One important lesson I have learned from this fellowship: “Communication, consistency and great writing skills are all equally important.”